 Autumn is a fantastic season to participate to a photo workshop on beautiful Vancouver Island.
 The rainforest displays shades of green, yellow, orange, red and browns.
 Furthermore, after a long migration from the Pacific Ocean, the salmon return to their native stream on the Pacific NorthWest Coast to spawn.
 This event attracts lots of predators, such as eagles, vultures and bears.
 During this workshop, we will visit rivers and estuaries, which are known for the salmon return and we will explore the lush rainforest to photograph the vivid colours of the autumn.

 Join me for an intensive and informal photo workshop on the East coast of Vancouver Island.
-As a local, I know the best places to observe nature in this beautiful region of the wild Pacific West Coast.
+As a local, I know the right places and times to observe nature in this beautiful region of the Pacific West Coast.

 The group will meet and greet in Courtenay, at 6 pm, before heading out for our first photo session in the field.

 Exploration of the Qualicum region and the Quinsam river.
 Expect long days in order to take advantage of the light, take the time to observe the scene and compose your images.
 Instructions and critique will be provided throughout the workshop.
 A presentation on photo processing is scheduled in the afternoon of Day 3.

 Last field session in the Comox Valley region.
 The workshop concludes by noon.